Latest update: March 6, 2018

 1. Consent and Control

 Clear, informed consent and individual control over the use of personal data are basic rights in the GDPR.
-Any business taking personal data must not only obtain consent, but also explain what they need the information for.
+Any business collecting and processing personal data must not only obtain consent to do so, but must also explain what they need the information for.
 What’s more, they’re only allowed to collect the minimum amount of information required to get the job done, and can’t use the info for any purpose other than that to which the individual initially agreed.
 This puts the individual in charge of how their info is used from the very start.

 The GDPR imposes requirements around how companies should address security breaches that expose sensitive personal information.
-Anyone whose information may have been exposed must be notified as soon as possible, and that notice should include an explanation of what happened, what’s being done to fix it, and what those affected should do to protect themselves.
+In the event of a breach, anyone whose information may have been exposed must be notified as soon as possible, and that notice should include an explanation of what happened, what’s being done to fix it, and what those affected should do to protect themselves.
 This type of information empowers each person to respond in the way they think is best in each circumstance in order to protect their own privacy.

 3. The right to be forgotten